 The Croton and Hardy hydroelectric projects on the Muskegon River are located in an area of Michigan that was once a dry prairie, complete with a lot of easily recognizable prairie plants such as the prickly pear cactus!
 Consumers Energy protects the rare dry prairie vegetation on our electric rights-of-way and specifically protects and maintains a native flowering plant, the blue lupine, Lupinus perennis , the host plant of the endangered Karner Blue Butterfly.
 Fostering this endangered species of butterfly involves maintenance of the native lupine and several other prairie plant species used by the butterfly as nectar sources that are critical to its lifecycle.

-Since 1997, the company has been part of a national conservation effort aimed at bringing trumpeter swans back from the brink of extinction.
-Over the years, we have collaborated with the Michigan Department of Natural Resources and Environment, the U.S. Forest Service and Michigan State University’s Kellogg Sanctuary in releasing 26 young adult trumpeter swans into the extensive wetlands behind several of our hydroelectric plants.
+Since 1997, Consumers Energy has been part of a national conservation effort aimed at bringing trumpeter swans back from the brink of extinction.
+Over the years, we have collaborated with the Michigan Department of Natural Resources, the U.S. Forest Service and Michigan State University’s Kellogg Sanctuary in releasing 26 young adult trumpeter swans into the extensive wetlands behind several of our hydroelectric plants.
 These reintroductions have led to self-sustaining populations of trumpeter swans in northeast Michigan.
 Below our dams, the Au Sable River also provides ice-free, high-quality winter habitats for hundreds of trumpeter swans annually, one of the largest wintering aggregations of trumpeter swans in the continental United States.
 The trumpeter swan population along the lower AuSable has been an important element in the designation of this area as an Important Bird Area (IBA) by the Audubon Society and the Cornell Lab of Ornithology.